Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Not all algae is harmful to humans or pets, but the best way to keep your family safe during an algae bloom is to:

-• Keep out of the water, including children and pets.
+• Stay out of the water, including children and pets.

 • Avoid drinking the water.
-Ingestion of blue-green algae can cause gastrointestinal distress in humans and is potentially lethal to dogs.
+Blue-green algae can cause distress in humans and is potentially lethal to dogs.

 • Avoid boating near or through algae blooms.